dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 ```
 + it's pretty obvious that it calls gets which means buffer overflow it possible .
-+ the other thing i notice is that the flag function isn't called anywhere with the normal flow of the programm so i guess the trick would be to oferflow the $eip register to point to the flag function and thus call it intentionally
++ the other thing i notice is that the flag function isn't called anywhere with the normal flow of the programm so i guess the trick would be to overflow the $eip register to point to the flag function and thus call it intentionally

 let's get going now and do just that , but first we need to find two thing . the address of the flag function , and the offset from our overflow to the flag function as well

 + the first part is easy since we have we have no PIE enabled , we just run `info functions` and we'll find the address

 flag()==> 0x080491e2
-now for the next part we need to create a pattern to overflow with and find the exact of offset
+now for the next part we need to create a pattern to overflow with and find the exact offset

 seems like there's many ways to create offsets mainly i know about :
 + peda-gdb : which is a plugin for gdb just like gef that i'm using here.
++ you can as well use cyclic() with pwntools
 + metasploit pattern creator:

 ♦ to create patter: `/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 200`

 l: is for the length of the pattern we want to create.
 then you debug the program and find the exact value with which the targeted register/address is overwritten with

 in our case:
 ![overflow](./overflow.png)